-The Wenham Land Use department consists of staff liaisons to the Planning Board, Zoning Board of Appeals, Conservation Commission and the Open Space and Recreation Committee.
+The Wenham Land Use department consists of staff liaisons to the Planning Board, Zoning Board of Appeals, Conservation Commission, and the Open Space and Recreation Committee.

-Open Space & Conservation Coordinator Missy Berry
+Open Space & Conservation Coordinator - Kate Mallory

-Conservation Commission and Open Space and Recreation Committee
+Websites: Conservation Commission and Open Space and Recreation Committee

 The Conservation Commission's role is to preserve and protect the integrity of wetland systems in the Town.
 The Commission derives its authority from the Massachusetts Wetlands Protection Act and the Wenham Water Resources Protection Bylaw.
 The Commission is also responsible for the promotion and sound development of the natural resources and protection of the watershed resources of the community.
 The Commission may receive gifts, bequests or devises of interests in land, subject to the approval of the Board of Selectmen.
 The Conservation Commission consists of seven members appointed by the Board of Selectmen for three year terms.